tudelft3d/3dfier/docs/pages/architecture/main_flow.md

 These classes do not have any specific rules for assigning elevation information.

 ### Magic
+The magic of the algorithm happens inside the threedfy [3-D-fy] function.
+This code is what makes the input data to be merged into a 3D model.
+Yellow boxes are explained in separate flow diagrams in the [Threedfy flow section]({{site.baseurl}}/threedfy_flow.html).

 {% include imagezoom.html file="flows/threedfy.png" alt="Flow diagram for threedfy" %}

 ### Writing model